vismantic-ohtuprojekti/qualipy/docs/accuracy.rst

 Accuracy test results
 *********************

-This section has listed accuracy test results for filters which have been accuracy tested.
+This section lists accuracy test results for filters which have been tested for accuracy.
-Images that have been used for accuracy testing are mainly from Flickr and Google.
-If some other images have been used it is mentioned separately.
+Images that have been used for testing are mainly collected from Flickr and Google Images search results.
+If some other images have been used, it is mentioned separately.

-Trained SVM's which were used in these accuracy tests are provided with the project as default SVM for each filter that uses SVM.
-For each accuracy test threshold of 0.5 was used if not mentioned otherwise.
+Trained SVMs which were used in these accuracy tests are provided with the project as default SVM models for each filter that needs them.
+For each accuracy test, a threshold of 0.5 was used if not otherwise mentioned.

 Blur detection
 --------------